hendriknielaender/double-trouble/data/blog/trpc-prisma-cdk-tips.md

 to move the Prisma client into something async.
 That's because we will need to make sure to first fetch the credentials before instantiating our tRPC client.

-To fetch it, you can make sure of this very crappy helper function.
+To fetch it, you can make use of this very crappy helper function.
 But hey, it works and its cached!
 ```typescript
 import { SecretsManager } from 'aws-sdk';